katcipis/sophia/notes/books/seven-concurrency.md

 multiple processes, the host where the channel is created is where all messages will be aggregated ?
 It seems less natural to distribute the channels, but it does not seem impossible either.

+### Data Parallelism and GPGPU

+The book presents the GPU as a way to solve massively parallel number crunching.
+GPGPU is done by using OpenCL.

+To be able to leverage a GPU your problem needs to highly parallel, which usually means interdependence between computations.

+This is very common on computer graphics, that is basically massive matrices multiplication.
+GPGPU leverages this to general purpose programming.
+It is not as general purpose as the name suggests, even the programming model of OpenCL and CUDA are not as general as pure C.

+Also depending on the granularity of the computation, the overhead of copying data from the main memory to GPU memory through the PCI express bus will not be compensated by the GPU speed/parallelism.

+### Lambda Architecture

+Never heard of the lambda architecture before.
+It is presented as a concurrency model for distributed systems.
+It reminds me a lot of event sourcing.

+The lambda on the name comes from the idea of storing just raw data and always compute the state of your system, you dont have intermediate state stored, just raw stuff and functions transforming data, that is why it is lambda.

+Since this kind of processing will be batch given the amount of data we usually have to process this days the model proposes a batch layer and a real time layer.

+The batch layer will have a latency, like one hour.
+You can have a real time layer that does not process all raw data, just the fresh data that usually is orders of magnitude smaller, working with a window of 2 hours.

+The final view of the system is a merge of the batch view and the real time view.
+This does generate some complexity but can scale pretty well (the examples uses hadoop + S3 + storm for real time processing).

+The idea of having raw events and always computing state makes handling concurrency really easy, since state is never changed it has no race and no locks, so distributing it is easy.
+The main problem with this model is the computational cost of recalculating state all the time.